rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :rocket:PRINTING

 :exclamation:*Ensure you are operating your printer with an ambient room temperature of at least 21'C / 70'F, 25'C / 77'F being ideal.
-This is critical for success as it greatly effects the resin and FEP film properties.*
+This is critical for success as it greatly affects the resin and FEP film properties.*

 **My first print, do I have to print the rook?**